 Updates to the Catalogue

 The adjustments generally reflect the development of technologies over the last 12 years.
-For example, four items have been added to the list of restricted technologies in the fast-developing computer services sector, which are password safety technology, high-performance detection technology, information defense technology, and information countermeasures technology.
-In addition, several emerging technologies, including artificial intelligence (AI) interaction platforms, speech recognition and evaluation technologies, and data analytics-enabled personalized information push services, have been added to the control points.
+For example, four items have been added to the list of restricted technologies in the fast-developing computer services sector, which are password safety technology, high-performance detection technology, information defence technology and information countermeasures technology.
+In addition, several emerging technologies, including artificial intelligence (AI) interaction platforms, speech recognition and evaluation technologies and data analytics-enabled personalised information push services, have been added to the control points.

-In total, the updates affect 53 items in 17 sectors, which are summarized below:
+In total, the updates affect 53 items in 17 sectors, which are summarised below:

 |Update||Examples of sectors or technologies affected|